 - In the orange window, find the frame that will be used for story / thumbnail image, and leave the cursor there.

-- Drag the completed clip from the orange window and drop on the Field59 or MPEG button.
+- Drag the completed clip from the window in which you are working and drop on the Field59 button.
 Fill out the extra metadata.

-The item will appear in the Field59 Video Manager after you drop it on the Field59 or MPEG button.
+The item will appear in the Field59 Video Manager after you drop it on the Field59 button.

 Workflow: Expanded Version